 Once you move out of the house, you’re off the insurance policy.

-You can stay on your parents’ health insurance plan until you are 25 years old, but how long can you stay on your parents’ car insurance policy?
+Wondering how long can you stay on your parents’ car insurance policy?
 The short answer is: as long as you live with them.
 However, the short answer doesn’t explain the full picture.

 In this article:

-- Overview About Staying On Your Parents’ Car Insurance Policy
+- Overview About Staying On Your Parents’ Car Insurance

 - Pros And Cons Of Staying On Your Parents’ Car Insurance